 In tonnage terms construction and demolition waste is the UK’s largest waste stream accounting for 90 Million tonnes of material per year in England and Wales alone.
 To drive the recovery of demolition material and the use of recycled materials in new structures, ICE, working with London Remade and Envirocentre has developed the Demolition Protocol (Executive Summary, Implementation and Report).
-Currently being trailed by the London Borough of Brent the Protocol shows how the planning system can be used to Improve the resource efficiency of construction.
+Currently (in 2014) being trailed by the London Borough of Brent the Protocol shows how the planning system can be used to Improve the resource efficiency of construction.

 Use the Aggregain Web Site for Construction Waste Recycling

 WRAP: The Waste & Resources Action Group is a UK government body funded (from landfill taxes).
 Their web site www.aggregain.org.uk is the UK’s leading source on recycled and secondary aggregates (RSA).

 This resource is free, independently written, and is designed to help provide producers, specifiers, buyers and users, with all the information needed to make the best production and procurement decisions.

 Of course WRAP also hopes that by assisting construction waste producers to process this material and sell it as RSA on the one hand, and the potential users to specify it and find useful uses for it, on the other: the aim of sustainability will be satisfied.

 At the same time the need for fresh aggregates from quarries should be reduced, with accompanying reductions in energy use, road traffic, and landfilling.

 Hazardous Waste and the Construction Industry